kenboc/bgd/content/post/sftps-connection/index.md

 ---
-title: "From SFTP to data lake with Azure Functions in C#" # Title of the blog post.
+title: "From SFTP/FTPS to Data Lake with Azure Functions in C#" # Title of the blog post.
 date: 2021-03-14T17:43:57+01:00 # Date of post creation.
 description: "how to extract reports from a SFTP og FTPS with an Azure App Service and save them in a data lake" # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.